JonasGrunau/practice-review/README.md

 npm install
 ```

-Generate the prisma client and all types from the schema:
+Generate the Prisma client and all types from the schema:

 ```bash
 npm run generate